Whatsapp Icon

 Long-term Monitoring

-Even in remission, long-term monitoring is crucial for spotting any signs of AML returning and managing late effects of treatment.
+Even in remission, long-term monitoring is crucial for spotting any signs of AML returning and managing the late effects of treatment.
 This includes:

 • Regular follow-up appointments and tests as recommended by your oncologist.